lucas-spangher/transactive_control/README.md

 # 9/1/2020

 Here is how to instantite, train, and execute the RL agent.
-(0) Make sure you have python3.6 installed, and (1) Clone this repo, (2) Navigate to the rl_algos/ directory, then running the python command for the vanilla version:
+(0) Make sure you have python3.6 installed, and (1) Clone this repo, (2) Navigate to the rl_algos/ directory, then run the python command for the vanilla version:

 python StableBaselines.py sac

+Of course, you will need to install python packages required.
 Adding in the planning model can be done with the following flags:

 python StableBaselines.py sac --planning_steps=10 --planning_model=Oracle --num_steps=10000